-Updated March 6, 2023 – as of today the Final Rule hasn’t been published – the agenda from the Office of Information and Regulatory Affairs notes 03/00/2023 for the expected publication, so it may be any time between now and March 31, or even later if the agenda is modified.
+Updated May 17, 2023 – as of today the Final Rule hasn’t been published – the agenda from the Office of Information and Regulatory Affairs still notes 03/00/2023 for the expected publication.
+This delay pushes the “final compliance date” into January.

 HIPAA law is about to change.

-A new Final Rule modifying the HIPAA Privacy Rule is expected to be published in March 2023.
-It won’t become effective immediately; the effective date will be 60 days after publication, but regulated entities will have another 180 days before enforcement begins, putting the final ‘compliance date’ sometime between October 27 and November 28, 2023 (depending on when in March the Final Rule is published).
+A new Final Rule modifying the HIPAA Privacy Rule was expected to be published in March 2023.
+When published, it does not become effective immediately; the effective date will be 60 days after publication, but regulated entities will have another 180 days before enforcement begins.
+If the Final Rule had been published in March as originally scheduled, the final ‘compliance date’ would have been in October or November, 2023.
+Now it may be as late as January.